al224/ShinyMetabase/README.md

 ## ShinyMetabase

-Ths R package is a wrap up of a shiny app for Metabolomics data analysis.
+This R package is a wrap up of a shiny app for Metabolomics data analysis.
 This app was built on top of the [Metabase](https://www.github.com/zhuchcn/Metabase) package, with a GUI interface provided by the [shiny](https://shiny.rstudio.com/) framework.
 It provides some fundamental types of analysis, including univariate analysis (linear model), principle component analysis (PCA), clustered heatmap, and partial correlation network analysis.

 ## Installation

 There are quite a few packages that ShinyMetabase depends on.
-Please meke sure all dependency packages were installed in your R enviroment.
+Please make sure all dependency packages were installed in your R environment.
 Using the command provided below to find out which packages are not installed.

 ```
 pkgs = c(